allc/allc.github.io/about.md

 ---
 layout: page
-title: About Me
+title: About
-permalink: /about-me/
+permalink: /about/
 ---

+I write stuff here, and have some random things I come across in the continuously updated post [Things Blow Up My Mind]({% post_url 2022-05-13-things-blow-up-my-mind %}).

+## About Me

-I'm doing MSc Artificial Intelligent, a Computer Science graduate.
-I write code (mostly in Python, currently learning Rust), do coding challenges.
-My area of interests includes natural language understanding and generation, computer vision and reinforcement learning.
+I'm a Computer Science graduate, and now doing MSc Artificial Intelligent.
+I write code (mostly in Python, also use Java, and currently learning Rust), do coding challenges.
+My area of interests includes software development, natural language understanding and generation, computer vision and reinforcement learning.

 Feel free to drop me an email at <a href="mailto:i@cjxol.com">i@cjxol.com</a>.